renezander030/ramaris/README.md

 ```
 ALCHEMY_BASE_URL_POLYGON_MAINNET=
 ```
-Get free tier database from supabase
+Get free tier database from supabase.
 Add the connection string to the env files for both components
 ```
 DATABASE_URL=
 ```